Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Slow-timescale Spectrum Allocation with Fixed User Association

-Problem~\ref{Problem:fixed_UA_no_scheule} may be nonconvex due to the nonlinear-equality constraints.
+Problem~\ref{Problem:fixed_UA_no_scheule} may be nonconvex due to the nonlinear equality constraints \eqref{P1:contr_f} and \eqref{P1:obj_relax}.
 However, we can use an iterative method to solve Problem~\ref{Problem:fixed_UA_no_scheule} with low complexity.
-We divide Problem~\ref{Problem:fixed_UA_no_scheule} into two subproblems.
-Each subproblem corresponds to one group of variables.
-The basic idea of the proposed algorithm is to alternatively update the two groups of variables as described in below.
+We divide Problem~\ref{Problem:fixed_UA_no_scheule} into two sub-problems: The first one is to update $\bm{y}$ and $\bm{r}$ by fixing $\pmb{\rho}$ and $\bm{p}$; the second one is to update $\pmb{\rho}$ and $\bm{p}$ by fixing $\bm{y}$ and $\bm{r}$.
+The basic idea for an efficient algorithm is to alternatively update the two groups of variables.